couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 ```

 > [!NOTE]
-> 1. The value of `identifier` key in this config file will also be used in step 2.3
+> 1. Replace `yourAccessKey` and `yourSecretKey` with API Key's values, which have been created in Step 1.4
-> 2. Replace `yourAccessKey` and `yourSecretKey` with API Key's values, which have been created in step 1.4
+> 2. Replace `default-project` value, **only if you set this to another value during the creation of your Free Tier Capella cluster**
-> 3. Replace `default-project` value, **only if you set this to another value during the creation of your Free Tier Capella cluster**
+> 3. Replace `your-API-Key` with your selected LLM's API key

 ### Step 2.2: Start Couchbase Shell